Completing the Trolltunga Hike in Norway is one of the Top 100 Travel Adventures in the world. View the list and follow our mission to complete them.

 Trolltunga Tips & FAQ’s

 Pack enough food.
 I cannot say this enough, it is essential that you pack enough fuel for this hike.
 It is strenuous and long.
-Do not set off without enough food for two calorie dense meals.
-Snacks can also help boost your moral and energy on the way back.
+Do not set off without enough food for two calorie-dense meals.
+Snacks can also help boost your morale and energy on the way back.

 Take electrolytes with you.
 Or re-hydration sachets.
 We personally witnessed people suffering from extreme physical exhaustion when we were there because it was warm, they weren’t taking in enough water and were outside of their physical comfort zone.
 Our guide even shared stories of people having to be airlifted out from dehydration.
 This is easily preventable by drinking at least 2-3 liters of water each way and downing some electrolytes if it is warm out.